11 steps to structuring a science paper editors will take seriously

 I have based this paper on the materials distributed to the attendees of many courses.
 It is inspired by many Guides for Authors of Elsevier journals.
 Some of this information is also featured in Elsevier's Publishing Connect tutorials.
 In addition, I have consulted several web pages: http://owl.english.purdue.edu/owl/, www.physics.ohio-state.edu/~wilkins/writing/index.html.

 I want to acknowledge Dr. Christiane Barranguet, Executive Publisher of Aquatic Sciences at Elsevier, for her continuous support.
-And I would like to thank Dr. Alison Bert, Editor-in-Chief of Elsevier Connect; with her assistance, this series would have been impossible to complete.
+And I would like to thank Dr. Alison Bert, Editor-in-Chief of Elsevier Connect; without her assistance, this series would have been impossible to complete.